GOTO PART 2 (Tandy CCR Comparisons)

 PART 1: Introduction

-Disk drives were available for the earliest minicomputers, but were still difficult to produce and thus much more expensive (both the disk drives and the disk themselves were roughly 5-10X times the cost of a tape recorder and cassettes — for example, $50 tape recorder and $1 tape versus $500 disk drive and $5 disks).
+Disk drives were available for the earliest microcomputers (in 1975) but were still difficult to produce and thus much more expensive (both the disk drives and the disk themselves were roughly 5-10X times the cost of a tape recorder and cassettes — for example, $50 tape recorder and $1 tape versus $500 disk drive and $5 disks).
 In addition, early cassettes could also store more than the early 5.25″ disk drives (roughly 200KB capacity tape on a 60min reel tape compared to early 160KB formatted disks).
-By the mid-1980s disk drives were much more common and affordable, but use of cassette tape was still popular until the end of that 1980s decade (except in high end servers, where special high speed and high capacity tapes were used for system backup purposes — which remained popular until the early 2000s).
+By the mid-1980s disk drives were much more common and affordable, but use of cassette tape was still popular until the end of that 1980s decade (except in high end servers, where special high speed and high capacity tapes were used for system backup purposes — which remained popular still today).

 While a regular/typical audio cassette recorder could be used, one technical issue was in the volume used to record (save) information vs. volume used to recall (load) information.
 There were varying convention used (e.g. AUX vs MIC), and varying quality amongst cassette recorder manufacturers (e.g. on exactly what Volume Level 1 through 10 meant, in terms of precise intensity or gain).
 Plus as a recorder was used for other purposes, the volume knob might be adjusted for different situations (such as recording in a stadium vs. recording an interview at a table, as “regular” cassette recorders were often used for voice dictation and not directly intended for recording digital data).
 One might save a program, only to find the volume wasn’t sufficient to later load that program on Computer A or a different Computer B (that used different cassette recorder equipment).